How to create a healthy gut. It’s a question I am asked often!

 Problematic foods and gut health

 There are some foods that can be irritating to the gut.
-They can stop you from maintaing a healthy gut.
 Here are some that I am often asked about.

-Dairy is a common intolerance, so it could be causing irritation in your gut.
-There is lactose intolerance, casein intolerance and general dairy sensitivity, so it can be hard to pinpoint the issue.
-But if you feel puffy, tired or bloated after dairy, try switching it out for a non-dairy option such as almond or coconut.
+DAIRY: Dairy is a common intolerance, so it could be causing irritation in your gut.
+There is lactose intolerance, casein intolerance, and general dairy sensitivity, so it can be hard to pinpoint the issue.
+But if you feel puffy, tired, or bloated after dairy, try switching it out for a non-dairy option such as almond or coconut.

 So what are some easy ways to keep your digestive tract happy all the way through?
 There are many choices, but these are my favourite starting steps.

-Exercise stimulates the nerves in your gut and helps to optimise motility, or movement of the gut.
+MOVE YOUR BODY: Exercise stimulates the nerves in your gut and helps to optimise motility or movement of the gut.
 Even some gentle yoga or a walk around the block is a good starting point.

-Eating a wholefood based diet is always best for a happy gut.
+FOCUS ON WHOLE FOODS: Eating a whole food based diet is always best for a happy gut.
 It will provide you with the nutrients you need to repair the gut and optimise digestion.
 To get started, why not make fresh produce the star of every meal?
+Your local supermarkets such as Coles or Woolworths have a fantastic range of whole foods – fruit, vegetables, meats.
+Taste also has some amazing recipes for whole foods.